Woori Financial Group Inc. research snapshot

 Rating

-Value-sensitive Korean financial holding company with improving capital, low valuation, and material credit, insurance integration, and currency risk
+Improving Korean financial holding with record shareholder returns, rising non-bank earnings, still-low valuation, and material credit, rate, insurance integration, and currency risk

 Trend status